lbernail/demo/README.md

 packer build -var-file vars/travis.json -var "site_dir=../site" packer_apache_php.json
 ```

 Once your AMI is built, you can deploy the frontends of the application.
 Go to the terraform/frontends directory.
-If you have a route53 public zone and would like to have a readable URL for the demo website, you need to update the terraform.tfvars and change the route_53_zoneid and dnsallias to match your environment:
+If you have a route53 public zone and would like to have a readable URL for the demo website, you need to update the terraform.tfvars and change the route53_zoneid and dns_alias to match your environment:
 ```
 route53_zoneid      = "Z32YN70UZV2CU7"
 dns_alias           = "tiad.awsdemo.d2-si.eu"
 ```
 If you don't have a route53 public zone, you can simply remove these two lines (terraform is configured not to create the record if the zoneid variable is not set.
-You can now deploy your frontends:
+You can now deploy your frontends using the AMI you built with packer.
 ```
 terraform init
 terraform plan -var web_ami=<ami-id>